Getting Started with Blazor Chat UI in a Blazor Web App

 </div>

-- Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
-This will render the Syncfusion Blazor Chat UI component in your default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+The Syncfusion® Blazor Chat UI component will be rendered in your browser.

-You can use the Messages property to add messages and the User property to configure the current user for the chat.
+Use the Messages property to populate the chat with an initial set of messages and the User property to define the current user.

 <div style="height: 400px; width: 400px;">